AR Greeting Card

 Role: Art Direction, Product Design

-Augmented Reality use cases on Facebook have mainly been user expression and entertainment through selfie filters.
-Using AR for utility and as a creative tool for users to tell their own stories or consume content as a new medium has yet to be realized.
+Use cases for augmented reality on Facebook have mainly been user expression and entertainment through filters.
+AR for utility and for deep creative collaboration has yet to be realized on the platform.

 I worked on this design sprint with Product Designers and User Research to validate whether we could build a compelling use case in where people could come together to create collaboratively in a World AR (Back camera).

 Based off the design goals, one the biggest challenges was finding a way to make it easy for users to build and customize a rich AR experience collaboratively.
-The other, was determining the kind of AR experiences that would suit collaboration and benefit by being in AR.
+The other big hurdle, was designing experiences that would suit collaboration, as well as bring real value being AR.

 Planar AR Tracking vs Target AR Tracking

-The product was designed so that friends on Facebook could build a greeting card together and send it to a friend.
+The product was designed so that friends on Facebook could build a greeting card together and share it with others.
 The entry point was straight forward.
 Users would begin making their card together in an existing or new group chat and take turns customizing it.
 It very important that the card felt unique and also could be easily built quickly.
 To simplify the creation, there were templates, options for adding pre-made content and the ability for users to add their own.

 The physical diorama design of the greeting card served as the 3D setting to hold all the various customized user content.
 Photos and video messages were integrated into the house and onto characters.
 When the recipient opened the card, they were able to explore this unique AR experience.
 Tapping on doors, windows, and objects would trigger animations and video/audio messages that encouraged user interaction with the card.